aai-institute/pyDVL/docs/value/index.md

 1. **Type Preservation**: The valuation methods maintain the input data type throughout computations, whether you provide NumPy arrays or PyTorch tensors when constructing the [Dataset][pydvl.valuation.dataset.Dataset].
-2. **Transparent Usage**: The API remains the same regardless of the input type.
-   Simply provide your data as tensors.
+2. **Transparent Usage**: The API remains the same regardless of the input type - simply provide your data as tensors.
 The main difference is that the torch model must be wrapped in a class compatible with the protocol [TorchSupervisedModel][pydvl.valuation.types.TorchSupervisedModel].
      !!! tip "Wrapping torch models"